Reading Instruction Competence Assessment

 The Reading Instruction Competence Assessment, or RICA, is a test required for two groups of California teaching credential candidates: those seeking a clear Multiple Subjects credential to teach elementary school and those seeking an Education Specialist credential, which is required to teach special education classes.

 The exam is administered by National Evaluation Systems, a division of Pearson Education, Inc. The exam consists of 70 multiple choice questions, four constructed responses, and one extended-length case study question.

-The RICA Test is given as an assessment of an educator's understanding for effective reading instruction to young learners, as well as the educator's ability to apply that understanding in the classroom.
+The RICA Test is given as an assessment of an educator's understanding of effective reading instruction to young learners, as well as the educator's ability to apply that understanding in the classroom.

 Beginning July 26, 2021, the RICA Written Test will begin to be administered using three subtests.